Parabolic dynamics and Anisotropic Banach spaces: Introduction

 The plan of the paper is as follow: in section \ref{sec:proof} we state our exact assumptions, outline our reasoning and state precisely our results, assuming lemmata and constructions which are explained later on.
-Section \ref{sec:growth} is devoted to our first question and proves our Theorem \ref{thm:main} concerning the distributions arising from the study of the ergodic averages.
+Section \ref{sec:growth} is devoted to our first question and proves our Theorem \ref{thm:main} concerning the distributions arising from the study of the ergodic integrals.
 Section \ref{sec:cob} deals with our second question and proves our Theorem \ref{thm:maintwo} dealing with the distributions arising from the study of the regularity of the cohomological equation.
-In the Appendices \ref{sec:classy} we provide the details for some facts mentioned in the introduction without proof.
-In appendix \ref{sec:examples} we work out explicitly the simplest example and comment on some class of examples to which our theory applies.
-In the Appendices \ref{sec:norms} and \ref{sec:norms-bis} we recall the definition of the various functional spaces needed in the following (adapted to the present simple case). .2cm {\bf Notation.} When convenient, we will use $\Const$ to designate a generic constant, depending only on $F$ and $\phi_1$, whose actual value can change from one occurrence to the next.
+Section \ref{sec:examples} is devoted to the discussion of examples.
+This is a rather long section, yet we think it is important as it explicitly shows how the abstract theory can be concretely applied and gives a clear idea of the type of work involved.
+In Section \ref{rem:Fouriercomputation} we work out explicitly the simplest possible situation: a linear flow renormalized by a toral automorphism.
+Note that in this case all the obstructions generate by our scheme reduce, as it should be, to the Lebesgue measure.
+Yet, even in this simple situation, our scheme unveils much more structure than expected.
+In Section \ref{sec:modelp} we present a more general (non linear) one parameter family of systems and we prove that it behaves not so differently from the linear model: either the ergodic integral of a function $g$ grows linearly in time or $g$ is at least a $\cC^{\frac 12- \const \param}$ coboundary, where $\param$ is the perturbative parameter of the family of examples (see Lemmata \ref{thm:lip}, \ref{lem:fuck} and Corollary \ref{cor:cob} for details).
+In sections \ref{sub:perturb}, \ref{sec:trulyp} we use perturbation theory to show that the flow is, generically, truly parabolic, that is the derivative has a polynomial growth (see Lemma \ref{lem:true-parabolic}).
+In the Appendix \ref{sec:classy} we provide the details for some facts mentioned in the introduction without proof.
+In the Appendices \ref{sec:norms} and \ref{sec:norms-bis} we recall the definition of the various functional spaces needed in the following (adapted to the present setting). .2cm {\bf Notation.} When convenient, we will use $\Const, \const$ to designate a generic constant, depending only on $F$ and $\phi_1$, and $C_{a,b,\dots}$ for a generic constant depending also from $a,b,\dots$.
+Be advised that the actual value of such constants may change from one occurrence to the next.